 Unique partnership qualities: Seattle established a Wheelchair Accessible Services fund in 2015, followed by King County the following year.
 King County’s fund is featured above, but both collect $0.10 per TNC trip and are designed to offset the costs of providing wheelchair accessible vehicles.
 Open for comment through December 30, 2019, Seattle and King County have established a joint WAS fund that will supersede their respective ordinances.

 The policies discussed above are only effective when programs are designed around them to more fully meet the mobility needs of all of its users.
-Following are examples of mobility on-demand public-private partnerships that have planned for and provide mobility options to persons with disabilities.
+Following are examples of mobility on-demand public-private partnerships that have planned for and provide mobility options to increase accessibility.

 How it Works: In July 2018, BBB, Santa Monica’s bus operator, alongside the non-profit social services organization WISE and Healthy Aging, replaced its previous dial-a-ride (DAR) program by rebranding to Mobility on Demand Everyday (MODE).
 Trips within the city of Santa Monica are made by shared, on-demand DAR service via Lyft.
 The purpose of MODE is to improve the customer experience, provide same-day mobility options for DAR customers, and reduce the cost of DAR service for BBB.
 All trips cost $0.50, and customers may travel with up to three companions at an additional cost of $.50 each, or one personal car attendant for $0.25.
 Customers must be age 60 or older, or age 18 or older with a disability; registered through MODE; and certified by WISE and Healthy Aging.
 Wheelchair and door-through-door customers can reserve a BBB-operated vehicle by phone for same day pickup.